Fix Your Arm Swing: Volleyball Spiking Drills You Can Do Alone at Home

 Basically what we're going to do is have one person, the player, use three touches.
 They have to pass to themselves, set to themselves, and then hit at a target or a catcher.

-Parent: If you're a non volleyball player, if you can catch it, that qualifies as a good hit from the player.
+If you can catch it, that qualifies as a good hit from the player.
 Just throw it back and they can repeat that process.
 Start off by trying to get 10 in a row.

 Set some goals and try to get 10 "pass, set, spike, catch" sequences in a row without letting the ball touch the ground.